Sameeta9NK/Sameeta9NK/README.md

 # Hi There!

 Thank you for visiting!
-I am currently working as a Senior Business Intelligence Analyst at Vagaro.
+I am currently working as a Senior Business Intelligence Analyst at Vagaro :briefcase:
 I enjoy playing with data outside of my work & I post some of those fun projects here on Github.
 Take a look below!